kkipngenokoech/100_days_of_code/REACT/README.md

 React props help reduce the pollution caused by universal/Global variables

 ## REACT STATE
-this is used to make applications interactive.
+state -  this is a particular condition that something or someone is at a particular time. this is used to make applications interactive.
 #### react's useState hook
 a react hook allows you to "hook into" various react features.